BethsFaith/Practice2022-CardGame-with-NyanBanan/README.md

 WASD to move on first level
 O to open/close sound settings
 P to pause game
-num . to change enemy health to 1 (game have some game balance problems(balance IN DEVELOP))
+num . to change enemy health to 1 (The game has some balance issues, balance is in development)

 my teammate https://github.com/NyanBanan FOLLOW US